ihsan-sa/Lorentz-Solver-V2/README.md

 # User instructions

 1. Run `make`
 2. Update the `config.txt` file.
-Specific instructions will be covered later in this document.
+Specific instructions will be covered in the [*Config file* section](#config-file).
 There is a simple config file provided for first simulations.
 3. Run `./simulate.py` to run the numerical simulation and animate using Manim.
 4. The resulting video can be found in the `media/videos/scene/480p15`

 The C++ code reads the config file and runs the appropriate simulation.
-The electric and magnetic field strengths are computed at each particles' position, and then the Lorentz equation is integrated to determine the new velocity and position of each particle.
-The numerical integration is performed using the algorithm specified in the config file (see later section).
+The electric and magnetic field strengths are computed at each particles' position, and then the Lorentz equation is integrated to determine the new velocity and position of each particle (see [*Physics and math* section](#physics-and-math).
+The numerical integration is performed using the algorithm specified in the config file (see [*Config file* section](#config-file)).
 The particle positions are logged to the `data.csv` file after each simulation timestep.

 Next, the python code reads both the config and data files and animates the data using Manimi, whether it be a particle motion animation or E or B vector field visualization.

+# Physics and math

+The equation for the Lorentz force on a particle moving through an electric and magnetic field is:
+$$
+F = q(\vector{E} + \vector{v} \cross \vector{B})
+$$

 # Config file